Samy-Jain/Samy-Jain/README.md

 ---

 <p align="center">
-  thanks for stopping by :)
+  Thanks for stopping by :)
 </p>
 ```